 If I’m a first-timer, what does Juvederm Cost?

 The answer to this question varies.
 People pay more or less for a Juvederm treatment depending on their geographical locations.
 You will be charged more to have this procedure done by a very experienced licensed injector.
 Those who just started to perform this treatment tend to charge less.
-Therefore, low prices can be a red flag that you might want to find a practitioner with more experience.
 Lastly, the type of gel the nurse injector uses helps to determine the price.

 The cost of Juvederm also depends on the type of filler you have chosen to receive.
-For example, you will either have Juvederm XC or Juvederm Voluma, and the results will not be permanent, so you will need to have subsequent injections.
-Juvederm XC will last between nine and 12 months, but the results of Juvederm Voluma can last as long as two years, so fewer injections will be required.
+You could have Juvederm Ultra XC, Juvederm Ultra Plus XC, Juvederm Vollure XC, Juvederm Vobellea XC, Juvederm Voluma XC or Juvedern Volux XC!
+The filler used will depend on your desired outcome and treatment area.
+Juvederm Ultra and Ultra Plus will last between nine and 12 months, but the results of Juvederm Voluma and Volux can last as long as two years, so fewer injections will be required.

 What should I know about putting Juvederm under eyes?

 Facial changes that occur as you age can have a dramatic effect on your self-esteem, but dermal fillers like Juvederm can help restore the confidence you’ve lost.
 Juvederm is an injectable form of a substance called hyaluronic acid, which occurs naturally in skin tissue.
 As you get older, your hyaluronic acid levels gradually drop, and this results in a loss of skin structure and volume.
 Juvederm injections, when performed by a licensed injector, help correct age-related loss of skin volume.
 While originally formulated to treat areas around the cheeks, nose and mouth, Juvederm can also be used to add volume to the tear trough area under your eyes where dark circles and bags appear.
 The increase in volume gives your eyes and face a younger and firmer appearance.